imyhalex/comp-sci-study-journal/csci1270/operator-execution-continue.md

 ### Physical plan optimization via Cost-based Search
+- __What is Physical Optimzation:__
+    - After logical rewrite, the DBMS has a "clean" logical plan, but there are still many ways to implement it physically
+    - For example:
+        ```sql
+        SELECT *
+        FROM A JOIN B ON A.id = B.id;
+        ```
+        - Possible physical implementations:
+            - Nested Loop Join
+            - Hash Join
+            - Sort-Merge Join
+            - Index Nested Loop Join
+        - They are all logically equivalent but have different costs.
+    - The cost-based optimizer uses:
+        - A cost model (predicts how expensive each plan will be)
+        - A search algorithm (enumerates possible plans and picks the cheapest)

 __Physical plan optimization__
 - Cost Estimation
     - The DBMS uses a cost model to predict the behavior of a query plan hiven a database states
     - This is an internal cost that allows the DBMS to compare one plan with another.
 - Cost Model Component
+    ```text
+    Total Cost = I/O Cost + CPU Cost + Memory Cost + Network Cost
+    ```
+    - Each opeartor (scan, join, sort, etc.) has an estimated cost based on:
+        - number of tuples processed (cardinality)
+        - number of pages read/written
+        - algorithm complexity
+        - selectivity of predicates
+        - harware parameters (I/O speed, memory size)

     1. Physical Cost
         - Predict IO, CPU cycles, cache misses, RAM consumption, network messages
         - Depends heavily on hardware